-Upon your arrival at Georgia College, a faculty member of your particular school or department will be designated as your academic adviser.
+Upon your arrival at Georgia College & State University, a faculty member of your particular school or department will be designated as your academic adviser.
 Your adviser will assist you in planning your program of studies so that you will maintain continual progress towards meeting the academic requirements of your degree program.
 Your academic adviser is also the person who signs registration forms to approve changes in registration such as dropping or adding a course.
 As stated in the university catalog, however, the responsibility of meeting all academic and graduation requirements rests ultimately with you, the student.

 If you are not going to be seeking a degree at Georgia College as in the case of exchange students, you need to inform your adviser that you will only be taking personal enrichment courses and do not need to take the required classes for degree-seeking students.